The Different Forms Of Acne & How You Can Treat It

 When men, women, and teens are faced with any form of acne, it can be debilitating—even in the most minor circumstances.
 But before you can apply the proper acne treatment, you’ll need to know which form of acne you’re dealing with.
 And often, it’s not that easy to identify.

 Because Dr. Perri cares about educating his patients, and to give you a head start on the different types of acne and acne treatments, we’re going to talk about this topic today in this blog.

 Types of Acne

-To begin, there are two main categories of acne Spring patients deal with: Non-Inflammatory Acne and Inflammatory Acne.
+To begin, there are two main categories of acne patients deal with: Non-Inflammatory Acne and Inflammatory Acne.
 Under these two main categories are several subgroups, which we will discuss in further detail below:

 Types of Non-Inflammatory Acne

 Whiteheads are one type of acne many people deal with.
 They are small, white or flesh-colored bumps on the skin.
 When whiteheads mature, they have a white head (hence the name), and a red rim around the outside.
 Oftentimes, the skin surrounding the whitehead appears to be pulled tight.
 This is a minor form of acne and usually doesn’t cause scarring.

 Blackheads are another common, but mild form of acne, which presents as a small, dark spot on the skin.
 They are sometimes raised, but other times, they are almost flat against the skin.
 Blackheads have their dark color as a result of dirt trapped in a pore.